 Let the engine cool before removing the pressure cap.
 Relieve any remaining pressure by turning the pressure cap slowly, without pushing down.
 When the pressure has been relieved, push down on the cap, turn it the rest of the way and withdraw it.
-Then remove the coolant drain cap (Figure 3-6) and drain the coolant into a suitable container.
+Then remove the coolant drain plug (Figure 3-5) and drain the coolant into a suitable container.